rocherbpb/meta_hydra/index.md

 qstat
 ```
 #### View blast alignments in Megan
-Download the rma files to your computer and open them in the Megan software.
+Download the .rma files to your computer and open them in the Megan software.

+Open downloaded .rma file in Megan (File-> Open...).

+LCA parameters are again set as in Diamond analysis (Figure 1).
+Press “Apply”.

+Classifications that confirm the initial Diamond pathogen classification are referred to as Blast confirmed pathogens.